jonnor/datascience-master/dat200/README.md

 ## Machine learning on embedded/microcontroller

-Implement inference/prediction part of an algorithm for microcontroller.
+Implement at least inference/prediction part of an algorithm for microcontroller.
-Using sklearn for the training, serialized and then deserialized again.
-DecisionTreeClassifier?
+Training phase would then run on a standard computer, using existing tools as much as possible.

+### Online learning

+It is also desirable to learn on-the-fly.
+First level is hybrid systems where new samples is used to tune/improve a pre-trained model.
+More advanced is on-line training which can automatically detect new classes.
+Get closer to typical Artificial Intelligence field, since now have an intelligent agent able to learn on its own.

+Hybrid learning, adaptive machine learning, progressive learning, semi-supervised learning.

 ### References